opinti/spectral-multifidelity/README.md

 ![Example Clustering](figures/example-clustering.png)

-Clustering can be used to find the nodes where to acquire high-fidelity data:
+Clustering can be used to select the nodes where to acquire high-fidelity data:

 ```python
 # Aquire high-fidelity data at the centroids location